Marital & Family Therapy

 Diversity Statement

-MFT Department/Program’s Diversity Statement
+MFT Department’s Diversity Statement

-The Marital and Family Therapy Department welcomes and encourages students in inclusive and equitable practices to work with diverse, marginalized communities.
+The Marital and Family Therapy Department welcomes and encourages ks in inclusive and equitable practices to work with diverse, marginalized communities.
 The program values and is committed to diversity as reflected in its mission, students, faculty, supervisors, and community engagement.
 It recognizes that diversity as being inclusive but not limited to race, age, gender, ethnicity, sexual orientation, relationship status, gender identity, socioeconomic status, disability, health status, religious or spiritual beliefs, religious or spiritual affiliation, national origin, and veteran status.
 The MFT program aligns with the university and global CSU system.
 The program does not discriminate based on any of the diversity mentioned statues indicated above in its activities, programming, education, or training relating to students, faculty, supervisors, or professional program staff.
 We maintain that diversity allows for a robust and productive learning environment for faculty and students and provides the experiences needed to serve diverse communities better through socially just practices.
 The program readily embodies diversity and records and publishes materials regarding the diversity composition of its students, faculty, and supervisors unless prohibited by law.
 The program's diversity statement is informed by and follows the mission statements throughout the CSUDH system.

 Program Diversity Report